3 reasons why school districts are switching to propane autogas

 Propane autogas is environmentally-friendly

-The Grain Valley School District in Grain Valley, Missouri, is one of several hundred, if not thousands, of districts making the switch to autogas to power its school bus fleet.
+The Grain Valley School District in Grain Valley, Missouri, is one district that has made the switch to propane autogas.
 Among the chief reasons why is propane’s impact on the environment in comparison to diesel.
 The negative environmental effects of diesel have long been noted, especially in large vehicles like school buses.
 Known for their large emissions of nitrogen oxides and particulates, diesel engines degrade in performance over time, often causing the engine to become non-compliant with emissions standards.
 Compare that to clean-burning propane.
 In real-world testing conducted by West Virginia University in 2018, propane autogas produced 96 percent fewer nitrogen oxide emissions compared with clean diesel buses.
 Schools also trust propane autogas buses to reduce particulate matter around students, which can irritate asthma and other breathing-related issues.

 Converting to autogas saves fleets in fueling and maintenance costs